vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 1) Verifies there are no config changes left, by running "debian/rules updateconfig" and checking no changes have been done;

+**Note** It's possible that config changes were made in this release that trigger further config changes (e.g. dependency config options).
+In that case, those dependency changes will be generated when running 'updateconfigs', and cranky- close will print a message about those config changes and then exit early without committing anything to the tree.

+Those generated config changes need to be manually committed by the user first before cranky-close can resume.
+The commit message for those changes should reference the bug number that caused the original config change.

+In some cases, 'updateconfigs' will trigger a user prompt asking the user to specify a value for the dependency config options.
+The value that should be specified depends on the kernel being cranked and the config option in question.
+Again, those config changes need to be manually committed before cranky-close can continue.

+After committing all dependency config changes, cranky-close needs to be re-run and it should add the closing commit normally at that point.

 2) Runs "insert-ubuntu-changes" to insert into the changelog the changes that come from a master kernel.
 When `cranky close` is run on a master kernel, it won't perform this step.